JamalPolchayev/JamalPolchayev/README.md

 ## About Me

 👋 Hello!
-I'm [Your Name], a passionate Python developer with a keen interest in web development.
+I'm Jamal, a passionate Python developer with a keen interest in web development.
 I recently completed learning Python and have been exploring its various applications, including web development with Flask.

 🐍 I have a solid understanding of Python programming language and can comfortably develop small projects using Flask framework.
 Whether it's building web applications or RESTful APIs, I enjoy leveraging the simplicity and flexibility of Flask to bring ideas to life.